 Everyday Cheapskate: Mistakes Teach Us What Doesn't Work

-It doesn't work to buy extended warranties on appliances.
+It doesn't work to buy a 7,000-gallon blow-up swimming pool.